November 2019 – January 2020

 Over 3 weeks in November 2019 we created a chandelier from plastic bottle tops collected in Jubilee Library and along the Brighton & Hove seafront.
-It will hang the middle of the library until the end of January 2020.
-Beneath the chandelier is a space where people can gather to have informal conversations, learn, and reflect on how we can find courage and make changes to support each other and our natural world.
+It hung in the middle of the library from November until the end of January 2020.
+Beneath the chandelier was a space where people could gather to have informal conversations, learn, and reflect on how we can find courage and make changes to support each other and our natural world.

 under the chandelier

-During January 2020, you’re invited to join us for a series of facilitated Conversations Under the Chandelier.
-In these informal themed chats you can hear what other people are feeling, thinking and doing about the climate crisis.
-Share your ideas and connect with others in the community working to change the way things are now.
+During January 2020, we invited the people of Brighton & Hove to join us for a series of facilitated Conversations Under the Chandelier.
+In these informal themed chats participants could hear what other people were feeling, thinking and doing about the climate crisis.
+They could share their ideas and connect with others in the community working to change things.

-In this first Conversation Under the Chandelier, we’re starting with ourselves.
-How can we face this crisis and do what is needed?
+We started with ourselves: How can we face this crisis and do what is needed?
 How do we start to confront our fear and the potentially paralysing feeling of helplessness?

-Join us for the second Conversation Under the Chandelier where we’ll be talking about food.
+Our second Conversation Under the Chandelier focused on food.
 The way we farm, eat and shop now causes a huge amount of waste and uses a lot of natural resources.
 How can we change things?

-Joining us under the chandelier will be Thomas Daniel from Old Tree Brewery and Helen Starr-Keddle from the Brighton & Hove Food Partnership.
-We’ll be chatting about how we can connect with what we eat, empower people to grow and cook more of their own food, and develop food systems for a healthy and fair future.
+Joining us under the chandelier we had Thomas Daniel from Old Tree Brewery and Helen Starr-Keddle from the Brighton & Hove Food Partnership.
+We chatted about how we can connect with what we eat, empower people to grow and cook more of their own food, and develop food systems for a healthy and fair future.
 One where communities, rather than multinational corporations, have greater control over how food is produced and sold, and where there is no food poverty.

-This week we’re joined by Victoria Jackson and Sam Jarman from the Brighton Repair Café and Jo Godden, founder of RubyMoon, a local ‘not-for-profit Eco and Ethical activewear brand’.
-We’ll be chatting about everything from the circular economy, the sharing economy and the revival of crafts and making , to restart parties and our right to repair and enhance our electronic devices.
+In this conversation we were joined by Victoria Jackson and Sam Jarman from the Brighton Repair Café and Jo Godden, founder of RubyMoon, a local ‘not-for-profit eco and ethical activewear brand’.
+We chatted about everything from the circular economy, the sharing economy and the revival of crafts and making , to restart parties and our right to repair and enhance our electronic devices.

 Imagination is the greatest resource we have in the face of the climate crisis.
 Yet our imaginations are constrained by our Western perspective.
-In our final Conversation Under the Chandelier, we’ll be discussing how we might begin to change that.
+In our final Conversation Under the Chandelier, we discussed how we might begin to change that.

-This week we’ll be joined by artist and producer Persephone Pearl from ONCA GALLERY and Peruvian documentary filmmaker, Ernesto Cabellos who has directed award-winning films that chronicle over 15 years of conflict between communities and mining companies in Peru including Hija de la laguna – Daughter of the lake.
-Together we’ll discuss how creativity and stories are critical to our shared survival, help to build bridges and to expand the playground for our imaginations.
+We were joined by artist and producer Persephone Pearl from ONCA GALLERY and Peruvian documentary filmmaker, Ernesto Cabellos who has directed award-winning films that chronicle over 15 years of conflict between communities and mining companies in Peru including Hija de la laguna – Daughter of the lake.
+Together we discussed how creativity and stories are critical to our shared survival, help to build bridges and to expand the playground for our imaginations.

 Making the chandelier